Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Method

 where $\alpha_{ij}$ denotes the attention weight of token $i$ on token $j$.
 Finally, we combine the attention loss with the standard language modeling objective through a weighted sum:

-where $\lambda \in [0,1]$ balances the trade-off between language modeling fidelity and attention guidance.
-This joint objective ensures that the model not only learns to generate faithful outputs but also explicitly attends to conflicting knowledge items during training.
+where $\lambda \in [0,1]$ balances the trade-off to avoid overfitting to the conflicting knowledge.
+We provide an analysis on its impact in Section~\ref{sec:attn_analysis}.
+This joint objective ensures that the model not only learns to generate faithful outputs but also explicitly attends to conflicting knowledge during training.